wandb/docs/docs/guides/launch/create-launch-job.md

 Create a job with a Docker image with the W&B CLI or by creating a Docker container from the image.
 To create an image-based job, you must first create the Docker image.
 The Docker image should contain the source code (such as the Dockerfile, requirements.txt file, and so on) required to execute the W&B run.

-As an example, suppose we have a directory called [`fashion_mnist_train`](https://github.com/wandb/launch-jobs/tree/main/jobs/fashion_mnist_train) with the following directory structure:
+As an example, suppose you have a directory called [`fashion_mnist_train`](https://github.com/wandb/launch-jobs/tree/main/jobs/fashion_mnist_train) with the following directory structure:

 ```
 fashion_mnist_train